nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

     (nucypher)$ nucypher stake create --hw-wallet --allocation-filepath PATH

-Or to set a worker:
+Or to bond a worker:

 .. code:: bash

-    (nucypher)$ nucypher stake set-worker --hw-wallet --allocation-filepath PATH
+    (nucypher)$ nucypher stake bond-worker --hw-wallet --allocation-filepath PATH

 As an alternative to the ``--allocation-filepath`` flag, preallocation users